 During the year ended December 31, 2022, the REIT entered into a new CMHC insured mortgage on the Brio Brownstones property which matures in September 2032.
-The REIT utilized the proceeds from this mortgage to repay the original mortgage assumed on April 30, 2021 (note 5) which was not CMHC insured.
-Cost of \$126,764 (note 15) were incurred to repay this mortgage prior to its maturity in October 2023.
-These costs are included in finance costs in statement of net income.
+The REIT utilized the proceeds from this mortgage to repay the original mortgage which was not CMHC insured.
+Costs of \$126,764 (note 16) were incurred to repay this mortgage prior to its maturity in October 2023.
+These costs are included in finance costs in consolidated statements of net income and other comprehensive income.